GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/python/index.md

 **Parameters:**

 - oxd_id: oxd ID from client registration
-- scope: (Optional) A scope is an indication by the client that it wants to access some resource.
+- scope: (Optional) A scope is an indication by the client that it wants to access some resource
 - acr_values: (Optional) Custom authentication script from the Gluu server.
 Required for extended authentication.
 - prompt: (Optional) Values that specifies whether the Authorization Server prompts the end user for reauthentication and consent
-- custom_params: (Optional) custom parameters
+- custom_params: (Optional) Custom parameters
 - protection_access_token: Generated from get_client_token method (Optional, required if oxd-https-extension is used)

 **Request:**